Battle of Yehuling: Battle of Wusha Fortress

 The Jin chancellor, Duji Sizhong (獨吉思忠), led the bulk of the Jin army to the northwestern frontline.
 The Jin could not match the numbers of Mongol horsemen, and had only 30,000–50,000 troops.
 The chancellor sent troops to reinforce the defenses along the Jin dynasty's Great Wall and prevent the Mongols from advancing further south.
 Genghis Khan ordered his third son, Ögedei to lead a separate force to attack the Jin western capital, Xijing (西京; present-day Datong, Shanxi), and block enemy reinforcements.
 The Khan himself led the main Mongol army to attack Wusha Fortress (烏沙堡) and capture Wuyue Camp (烏月營), thus destroying the Jin army's defence lines.
-Duji Sizhong was killed in action and most of the Jin army was wiped out.
+Duji Sighing was killed in action and most of the Jin army was wiped out.
 This battle took place between March and the end of June 1211.
 The Mongols then rested for about a month before moving towards Yehuling and sending an ambassador to meet the Jin imperial court.